 After examining industry conditions, talking to clients, and looking at the research, we’ve gathered insight around what's head for the future of work.
 As you think about designing your workforce strategy, don't just consider the key benefits that a contingent workforce offers; consider optimizing the strategy to get the most value possible.

-Here's how to get more value from the three biggest benefits of a flexible workforce.
+Here are the three of the biggest benefits of a flexible workforce:

 Perhaps the most obvious reason to engage external workers is the ability to accomplish business objectives while controlling labor costs.
-Budget is always a consideration, but securing additional headcount entails a solid business case and it is nothing short of a miracle if it gets approved!
-For as much as we would like to bemoan this fact, it is the new normal.
-We are accustomed to doing more with less.
+Budget is always a consideration, but securing additional headcount entails a solid business case and can be difficult to get approved.

-Leveraging talent from the outside, temporarily, allows us to achieve multiple initiatives in parallel without the burden of long term benefits costs.
-Add in the internal cost avoidance of payroll and benefits administration as well as training and development and it becomes that much more compelling.
+Leveraging talent from the outside, temporarily, allows companies to achieve multiple initiatives without the burden of long term costs.
+Add in the internal cost avoidance of payroll and benefits administration, as well as training and development, and it becomes that much more compelling.

 Get More Value: If you really want to maximize savings, begin the arduous (but worthwhile) effort of consolidating spend with suppliers who can do more for you.
 Vendors with multiple lines of business who take the time to understand your business inside and out will pay dividends.
 In fact, research shows a rate of diminishing return after using more than 8 vendors.